igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited.md

     - ./mysql/initdb.d:/docker-entrypoint-initdb.d
 ```

 The `api` service is based on the build context, which is the project's root.
-Alternatively, you can use an [image](https://hub.docker.com/r/ibaiborodine/campsite-booking) published on the Docker Hub, for example, `ibaiborodine/campsite-booking: latest`.
+Alternatively, you can use an [image](https://hub.docker.com/r/ibaiborodine/campsite-booking) published on Docker Hub, for example, `ibaiborodine/campsite-booking:latest`.
 To do this, comment out the `build` config option and uncomment the `image` option.

 ```yaml
 api: